-The first step in your wedding journey is the wedding proposal, and you want it all to begin with a bang, not a fizzle.
-Now, there’s no way to guarantee a perfect proposal, but there are a few things you’ll definitely want to avoid.
+The first step in your wedding journey is the marriage proposal, and you want it all to begin with a bang, not a fizzle.
+Now, there’s no way to guarantee a perfect wedding proposal, but there are a few things you’ll definitely want to avoid.
 From doing it before you’re ready to telling everyone and their mother, these are all the things you shouldn’t be doing before dropping down on one knee.

 Here are a few major wedding proposal don’ts.

 When it comes to engagements, there are no take backs, so make sure you’re 100% ready to get married before you pop the question.
 If you’re on the fence, you should probably wait a little longer before getting down on one knee.

 Diving into a wedding proposal without an engagement ring is a huge no-no. It may seem silly, but without a ring the engagement might not feel totally real.
 When engagement ring shopping, if you’re really unsure about the type of ring or rock your partner wants, you can always purchase a band without a stone, buy an inexpensive placeholder ring, enlist the help of one of their best friends or even ask them for advice (if you don’t mind ruining the surprise).

 When you saw Derek propose to Meredith on Grey’s Anatomy you may have thought, “Hey, I should totally do that”, but that’s probably not the best idea.
 Yes, you can get inspiration from McDreamy, but you shouldn’t totally rip off Seattle Grace’s handsomest doc completely.
 You should personalize your marriage proposal and plan it with your partner in mind, not modelled to match someone else’s great idea.